27 August 2019

 On 5 August 2019, the value of the Chinese yuan (renminbi) weakened past seven against the dollar, breaking through a sensitive threshold.
 This happened for the first time since the global financial crisis.
 The news raised widespread anxieties in the markets and among decision-makers.
 The recent escalation of United States (US)-China tensions is seriously affecting the European Union’s (EU) economy and the future of the multilateral global trading system.

 As one of the currencies influencing movements of global exchange rates, any sudden or unexpected renminbi movement prompts immediate speculation regarding potential triggers in the background.
 But the recent drop was not completely unexpected.
-PBOC Governor Yi Gang already towards the arbitrary nature of the seven threshold several months back in June 2019.
+PBOC Governor Yi Gang already hinted towards the arbitrary nature of the seven threshold several months back in June 2019.

 It is too early yet to draw far-reaching conclusions, but the EU needs to prepare for a potentially weaker renminbi’s impact on its economy.
 In the long run, a weaker yuan makes it cheaper to sell Chinese exports abroad, hence making Chinese products more competitive globally.
 This also makes importing goods to China more expensive, potentially leading to slackening demand for European goods in the country.

 The depreciation of the yuan is also an indicator of continuing trade tensions, which will have serious impacts on the EU’s economy.
-According to the latest by UNCTAD, the EU may be able to capture 70 billion USD of the diverted US-China trade overall, significantly more than other competing economies.
+According to the latest estimation by UNCTAD, the EU may be able to capture 70 billion USD of the diverted US-China trade overall, significantly more than other competing economies.
 It can of course address this opportunity to catch some of the diverted trade between the two countries.
-But ratcheted US-China relations will have tremendous for global trade, growth, and productivity.
+But ratcheted US-China relations will have tremendous negative implications for global trade, growth, and productivity.

 Based on recent policy shifts we can expect the new EU leadership to continue pushing for a stronger stance on China.
-European Commission president, Ursula von der Leyen, built much of her platform around upholding a rule-based order ‘.’
+European Commission president, Ursula von der Leyen, built much of her platform around upholding a rule-based order ‘the European way.’
 This predominantly refers to strengthening the EU’s economy as well as creating a united European voice on certain issues that have so far divided the bloc, including economic relations with China.

 The EU is facing serious challenges by being caught up in the fight for pre-eminence between the US and China.
 It needs to be prepared to have a clear objective and manoeuvre well.
 Otherwise it might come out on the losing end of a bilateral conflict it is not directly involved in.